google/closure-templates/documentation/dev/migrating-to-java-type-safe.md

 ## Advanced Migration strategies

-Soemtimes when migrating to the type safe API you will come across templates with complex parameters that are not well supported.
+Sometimes when migrating to the type safe API you will come across templates with complex parameters that are not well supported.
 Over time we hope to expand the number of supported usecases in the invocation builder API, but in the mean time here are some workarounds.